NiceTemmie/Electron-Preact-Mui/README.md

-# Electron-Preact-MDC
+# Electron-Preact-Mui
-A fully commented Boilerplate/Quickstart for Electron framework, using Preact and Material design (compiling with Webpack)
+A fully commented Boilerplate/Quickstart for Electron framework, using Preact and Mui (Materials design framework for React) (compiling with Webpack)

 ### Installation
 Download or copy the repo and just ```npm install```